 A female mouse can begin breeding at around four to five days.
 She can produce as many as 4 litters of 12 mice in a year!

-To build cozy nests in your house, mice look for soft materials such as cotton, rags, or even shredded paper.
+To build cozy nests in your house, mice look for soft materials such as cotton, rags, steel wool or even shredded paper.
 Therefore, you can even use these materials as baits for your trap.

 That’s right; don’t just associate bait with food.
 Using various nesting materials to lure mice to the trap is also very effective.
 Place small strips of cotton balls, dental floss, and other shreds of anything soft into the bait stations.
 Then, wait for the mice to get caught!